nlouie/EC521_Fitbit/docs/final_report.md

 This zipaligns the apk, aligned at 4 bytes.
 6. Now the apk can be transferred to an Android phone and installed via a file explorer.
 - Convert the apk to java code.
 This won't be fully working java code, but will be more readable than the smali code and will help in understanding what the code does.
 The easiest way to do this is to use an online decompiler such as [Jadx](http://www.javadecompilers.com/apk).
 The result will be a downloadable zip file of java code with the same file names as the smali files.

+####Modifying the Android app
+The first modification that needs to be made is to enable debugging mode.
+This allows one to view log messages made by the Fitbit app in the Android Monitor in Android Studio.
+To do this, open the AndroidManifest.xml file within the fitbit directory created by apktool.
+Add `android:debuggable="true"` anywhere within the `<application/>` tag.
+While there are some log messages already, they aren't particularly revealing.
+To add a log message of our own, we need to write smali code to mimic this Java function call: `Log.d("TAG", "Message");`
+We can do this:
+`const-string v0, "TAG"
+const-string v1, "Message"
+invoke-static {v0, v1}, Landroid/util/Log;->d(Ljava/lang/String;Ljava/lang/String;)I`
+A quick test to make sure that the log can be seen is to add these lines inside the onCreate call in the MainActivity.smali file, found in fitbit/smali/com/fitbit.
+This log now appears after signing in to the app and selecting "Try a preview of the new dashboard".
+If a log message is placed in the code for an activity that has sensitive data, one can view that data in the Android Monitor.
+All that needs to be done is to find a page that collects or displays that data, and replace `v1` with that data.
+Such data that could be sensitive consists of usernames and passwords, heart rate, food/water intake, sleep schedule, names of friends, distance walked, and more.
+While this data can be logged easily in the Android Monitor, a hacker would need access to the victim's device in order to connect it to Android Studio.
+A much more interesting scenario would be to write smali code to send that sensitive data to the Hacker in some way.
+As writing smali code is hard, a better approach would be to write an Android app that sends data, and then use apktool as described above in order to see how that code would be done in smali, and then make the necessary modifications to the fitbit smali code.
+Now all that needs to be done is to convince someone to install the modified fitbit.apk instead of from the Play Store.
+This can be done using social engineering among various other methods, such as uploading the modified fitbit.apk to a third party app store.

+####Miscellaneous interesting information found in the Android app

+- The Google Maps API Key can be found in the AndroidManifest.xml file.
+It is: `AIzaSyCTYIpQi6kwi2Fw6yEskBVS25-lZ0iZ-zU`

 -------------------------------------------------------------------------